micmejia/bible-dump/NKJV/Leviticus/Lev 13.md

 But if the priest examines it, and indeed _there are_ no white hairs in it, and it _is_ not deeper than the skin, but has faded, then the priest shall isolate him seven days;

 ###### 22
 and if it should at all spread over the skin, then the priest shall pronounce him unclean.
-It _is_ a [^e]leprous sore.
+It _is_ a leprous sore.

 ###### 23
 But if the bright spot stays in one place, _and_ has not spread, it _is_ the scar of the boil; and the priest shall pronounce him clean.